This is a hearty and comforting sweet potato and lentil Thai curry that's full of flavour and goodness! And it's so easy to make too.

 A Thai curry has got to be one of the most satisfying dinners there is.
 It's warming and ever so slightly sweet, not overly spicy, just enough to make you feel comforted.
 And unlike a lot of comfort food, a Thai curry can be pretty nutritious too!
 This sweet potato and lentil Thai curry is full of flavour, full of goodness, and really easy to make.

 Thai curry paste.

 Of course there are a few other ingredients to make it extra tasty - I couldn't resist adding some extra garlic and chilli - but those four ingredients form 99% of this lentil Thai curry.

-But despite its simplicity, it’s absolutely delicious.
-There’s no point in making something complicated just for the sake of it, when 4 ingredients will produce such an enjoyable dinner.
+But despite its simplicity, this potato curry is absolutely delicious.
+There's no point in making something complicated just for the sake of it, when 4 ingredients will produce such an enjoyable dinner.